rmatusza/dumbcatan-v2-public/README.md

 ### This application is a browser-based, real-time, multiplayer clone of the "Settlers of Catan" board game built with React.js, Spring Boot, and MySQL
 <br></br>

 🚧 This project is a work in progress.
-It is intended to be an improved version of my completed original app which can be found pinned on my [Github Profie](https://github.com/rmatusza): `DumbCatanClient-Public` & `DumbCatanServer-Public` - The features mentioned in this README therefore apply to the future completed application and may not have all been implemented at the time of reading this.
+It is intended to be an improved version of my completed original app which can be found on my Github page: [Front end](https://github.com/rmatusza/DumbCatanClient-Public) ----- [Back end](https://github.com/rmatusza/DumbCatanServer-Public)
+The features mentioned in this README therefore apply to the future completed application and may not have all been implemented at the time of reading this.
 A list of the currently implemented features as well as in progress features can be viewed [at the bottom of this file](#feature-progress-log)
 <br></br>

 🚀 You can run a demo version of this project locally to see and experiment with the features that have currently been implemented by following the instructions outlined in the README file within the [Demo Application Repository](https://github.com/rmatusza/dumbcatan-v2-demo)